 Safeguards or countermeasures to avoid, detect, counteract, or minimize security risks to physical property, information, computer systems, or other assets.

-The activity or process, ability or capability, or state whereby information and communications systems and the information contained therein are protected from and/or defended against damage, unauthorized use or modification, or exploitation.3
+The activity or process, ability or capability, or state whereby information and communications systems and the information contained therein are protected from and/or defended against damage, unauthorized use or modification, or exploitation.
+If you’re interested in protecting your business data, click here now to find more information.

 An IT security framework is a series of documented processes used to define policies and procedures around the implementation and ongoing management of information security controls.
 These frameworks are basically a blueprint for building an information security program to manage risk and reduce vulnerabilities.
-Information security pros can utilize these frameworks to define and prioritize the tasks required to build security into an organization.4
+Information security pros can utilize these frameworks to define and prioritize the tasks required to build security into an organization.
+You can get 24×7 monitoring service to prevent cybersecurity incidents from happening in the first place, learn more about this service at Nettitude website.

 The unauthorized movement or disclosure of sensitive information to a party, usually outside the organization, that is not authorized to have or see the information.5